-PROFILE: The AT&T Foundation supports “programs that address quality-of-life issues, with an emphasis on improving education and advancing community development,” and focuses mainly on underserved and marginalized populations across the country.
-Grants go only to organizations within AT&T service regions, but that's virtually everywhere in the United States.
+PROFILE: The AT&T Foundation supports “programs that address quality-of-life issues, with an emphasis on improving education and advancing community development,” and focuses mainly on underserved and marginalized populations in regions of the United States where AT&T provides services.

 AT&T does not have a specific disease grantmaking program, but it awards plenty of grants to support disease-related organizations.
-Recent tax filings show grants to Memorial Sloan Kettering Cancer Center, the American Heart Association, and local chapters of the Leukemia and Lymphoma Society.
+Recent tax filings show that it prioritizes cancer, with grants to Memorial Sloan-Kettering Cancer Center, the American Heart Association, and local chapters of the Leukemia and Lymphoma Society.

-Although AT&T is a giant multinational, the foundation's grants tend to be modest, mostly $1,000 to $10,000.
-This isn't entirely surprising: it’s not unusual for corporate funders to make a large number of small grants rather than a small number of large grants.
+Although AT&T is a giant multinational, the foundation's grants tend to be modest, generally ranging from $1,000 to $10,000.

 208 S. Akard, Room 100